 It will guide you as you listen (or read) along.

-In this story, Ada Cheng explores her experience with the U.S. citizenship ceremony.
-She discusses the institutionalized vulnerability that immigrants are subject to during the process of becoming Americans.
-She also compares her experience as a naturalized citizen with that of one of her invited guests, an older African American man.
+In this story, Ada Cheng explores her experience with the U.S. citizenship ceremony and vulnerability that immigrants are subject to during the process of becoming Americans.
+She also her experience with a guest, an older African American man.

 - How does this story help you understand the vulnerability immigrants face in the process of immigration and U.S. citizenship application?

-- hy doesn’t the legalization of citizenship status necessarily help reduce the prejudice and discrimination immigrants might face?
+- Why doesn’t the legalization of citizenship status necessarily help reduce the prejudice and discrimination immigrants might face?

 - What does it mean when the storyteller says her story and her African American colleague’s story are connected yet very different?
 How?